dev123897/aws/README.md

 # AWS code
-Configuration and code running in AWS
+Configuration and code running in AWS.